A question that a specific oracle reports on with a preset number of outcome slots. Analogous to events from PM contracts v1.

 - The account which can report the results on the condition.

 - The process in which an oracle reports results for the Outcome Slots in a condition, setting the Outcome Slot value for each of the condition’s Outcome Slots.

-A set of conditions, along with a non-empty proper subset of Outcome Slots for each condition (represents a combination of one or many Outcome Slots from multiple conditions) represented as a DAG (Directed Acyclic Graph) and tied to a specific stakeholder, Collateral Token, and amount of Outcome Tokens.
+A set of conditions, along with a non-empty proper subset of Outcome Slots for each condition (represents a combination of one or many Outcome Slots from multiple conditions) represented as a DAG (Directed Acyclic Graph) and tied to a specific stakeholder, Collateral Token, and amount of Conditional Tokens.

 Representing a specific stakeholders stake in a certain condition(s) Outcome Slots as an ERC1155 token.